LukeGus/Tunnelix/README.md

 # Overview
 Tunnelix is an open-source forever free self-hosted SSH tunnel management system designed to simplify the creation and management of SSH tunnels through an elegant web interface.
 It allows you to securely connect to remote servers and port forward local services through SSH tunnels from anywhere with a web browser.

-> [!WARNING]
-> This app is in the VERY early stages of development.
-Expect bugs, data loss, and unexplainable issues!
-For that reason, I recommend you securely access Tunnelix through a VPN.

 # Features
 - User Management (authentication, guest access, admin controls)
 - SSH Tunnel Creation and Management